Are you planning to visit Stanthorpe? This article covers the best things to do in Stanthorpe, including the surrounding regions of the Granite Belt.

 Stanthorpe is supposedly Queensland’s coldest town, not that there’s a lot of competition in Australia’s sunny state.
 But in recognition of this dubious honour, or maybe just because Australians love giant landmarks, one of the more unique Stanthorpe things to see is the Big Thermometer.

-You can grab a photo of this memorable monument and then take a walk along the picturesque Quart Pot creekside.
-The local visitor information centre can also be found here, so it’s a good place to stop on your way into town to collect some brochures or tips on visiting Stanthorpe.
+You can take a photo of this memorable monument and then walk along the picturesque Quart Pot creekside.
+The local visitor information centre is also located here, so it’s a good place to stop on your way into town to collect brochures or tips on visiting Stanthorpe.

 Location: 28 Leslie Parade, Stanthorpe